paulereed/paulereed.github.io/about.md

 {% include image.html url="/images/preed.jpg" caption="One of the few pics of me that I like.
 Photo credit to my wife." width=350 align="right" %}

-I am a post-doctoral researcher in the Language Processing Laboratory in the Department of Communication Sciences and Disorders at the University of South Carolina.
+I am an assistant professor in the Department of Communicative Disorders at the University of Alabama.
 My research interests primarily center on sociophonetics, i.e., how the way we talk signals aspects of who we are, and also phonetics more broadly, particularly the phonetics/phonology interface.
 Much of my sociophonetic work focuses on the English varieties in the